DataDog/documentation/content/en/tracing/trace_collection/trace_context_propagation/_index.md

 ### None format

-When the Datadog SDK is configured with the None format for extraction or injection (possibly both), the Datadog SDK will _not_ interact with request headers, meaning that the corresponding context propagation operation will do nothing.
+When the Datadog SDK is configured with the None format for extraction or injection (possibly both), the Datadog SDK does _not_ interact with request headers, meaning that the corresponding context propagation operation does nothing.

-## Further Reading
+## Further reading

 {{< partial name="whats-next/whats-next.html" >}}